25 Proven Real Estate Marketing Ideas for Spring

 Dialogue: agent

-• Hook: “You probably noticed how many sold signs have popped up around this park already.”
+- Hook: “You probably noticed how many sold signs have popped up around this area already.”

-• Build: “Most of those owners had the same question you do right now, which is whether it makes sense to stay put or trade up.”
+- Build: “Most of those owners had the same question you may have now, which is whether it makes sense to stay put or trade up.”

 Shot list or notes